abn54/FinalVoynichmanuscriptfolio93vNandiwdekar/README.md

 # Voynich Cipher Analyzer

 ## Project Overview
-The **Voynich Cipher Analyzer** is a Java-based program designed to analyze and potentially decode texts written in the mysterious Voynich Manuscript.
-The manuscript, written in an unknown script and language, has perplexed cryptographers and linguists for centuries.
-This tool attempts to decipher the manuscript's cipher using a range of common cipher decryption techniques, such as Caesar cipher, monoalphabetic substitution cipher, Vigenère cipher, and transposition cipher.
+The **Voynich Cipher Analyzer** is a program designed to analyze and attempt to decode texts that may have been written using a cipher similar to the Voynich Manuscript's.
+The program applies various cipher techniques to analyze encrypted text and explores the possibility of decoding it.

-The project also integrates language validation by checking decrypted texts against word dictionaries for various languages.
-The goal of the program is to provide possible decryptions of encrypted texts by applying multiple techniques, measuring their validity, and suggesting the most likely cipher used.
+The analysis process includes the application of several cipher techniques:
+- **Caesar Cipher**
+- **Monoalphabetic Substitution Cipher**
+- **Vigenère Cipher**
+- **Transposition Cipher**

+The analyzer performs frequency analysis and utilizes dictionaries of various ancient and modern languages to validate potential deciphered words.
+This provides insight into the nature of the text and whether it could be a meaningful language.

-## Purpose of the Project
+## Purpose Details
-The purpose of this project is to:
-- Analyze encrypted texts using common cipher techniques.
-- Apply frequency analysis to determine character patterns.
-- Decrypt the text using multiple cipher methods: Caesar cipher, monoalphabetic substitution cipher, Vigenère cipher, and transposition cipher.
-- Validate decrypted text using language-specific dictionaries.
-- Explore the decryption of the Voynich Manuscript-like texts by utilizing cryptographic techniques.
+This program performs frequency analysis and attempts to decode a text possibly written in the Voynich manuscript style.
+It applies various cipher techniques (Caesar cipher, monoalphabetic substitution, Vigenère cipher, transposition cipher) to decipher encrypted text.
+The analysis is optimized for Akkadian, Arabic, Aramaic, Egyptian, Etruscan, French, Greek, Hebrew, Italian, Latin, Portuguese, Proto-Romance, and Sumerian using dictionaries to validate words.
+Future extensions could include support for additional cipher techniques and more advanced frequency analyses.

 ## Features
-- **Frequency Analysis:** Measures the frequency of characters in the encrypted text, which is useful for cipher decryption techniques like the Caesar cipher and monoalphabetic substitution.
-- **Caesar Cipher:** Decrypts the text by trying all 25 possible shifts (since the Caesar cipher is a shift cipher with a fixed key length of 26 letters).
-- **Monoalphabetic Substitution Cipher:** Attempts to decode the text by replacing each letter with another based on a pre-defined substitution key.
-- **Vigenère Cipher:** Decrypts the text using a Vigenère cipher with a fixed key.
-- **Transposition Cipher:** Checks for a possible transposition cipher by reversing the encrypted text and analyzing the result.
-- **Dictionary Validation:** Checks the decrypted text for validity by comparing the words against language dictionaries.
+- Frequency analysis of encrypted text
+- Decryption attempts using multiple cipher techniques
+- Language-specific dictionary validation
+- User-friendly interface with clear output and step-by-step analysis

-## Languages Supported
+## Supported Languages
-The cipher analyzer supports the following languages for validation using external dictionary files:
+- Akkadian
+- Arabic
+- Aramaic
+- Celtic
+- Chinese
+- Egyptian
+- Etruscan
+- Farsi
+- French
+- German
+- Greek
-- **Italian**
+- Hebrew
-- **Latin**
+- Italian
-- **Portuguese**
+- Latin
-- **French**
+- Portuguese
-- **Malay**
+- Proto-Romance
-- **Proto-Romance**
+- Russian
-- **Arabic**
+- Sanskrit
-- **Greek**
+- Spanish
-- **Hebrew**
+- Sumerian

-Each language has a corresponding dictionary file, which is required for the validation process.